populationgenomics/team-docs/onboarding_documentation/technical_documentation/metamist_docker/metamist_docker_tutorial.md

 # Introduction

-The aim of this tutorial is to provide you with practical experience in working with the CPG codebase.
-By the end of this tutorial, you will be familiar with the tools we use for data analysis, understand how our supporting infrastructure manages and uses data, and be able to run basic analyses using our codebase.
+The aim of this tutorial is to provide you with practical experience when working with the CPG infrastructure.
+By the end of this tutorial, you will be familiar with:

+- A few tools we use for data analysis,
+- How we store, manage, and use data, and metadata,
+- Running basic analyses using our codebase.

 The tutorial is structured to first introduce you to the codebase and tools, followed by hands-on exercises that will guide you through running an analysis and understanding the infrastructure.

 ## Table of Contents